csevatsalshah/sem-5/CN/MID2/Mid2 All.md

 ### Summary:
 - **Verification** ensures that the software is being built according to requirements, focusing on **correct implementation** without executing code.
 - **Validation** ensures that the software **works for the user**, focusing on **correct functionality** by running the code.
-- Only **validation** makes heavy use of test-case design methods and testing strategies since it involves testing the actual functionality of the system.

-### Conclusion:
-Both verification and validation are essential for ensuring software quality, but while verification checks if the system is developed correctly according to specifications, validation checks if the final product meets the user's expectations.

-### Key Points:
 - **Verification** = Process correctness.
 - **Validation** = Product correctness.

 ### Mnemonic to Remember:
 - **Verification** = **V**ersus requirements.